The Best 17 foods for people living with diabetes

 These foods provide the body with the nutrients it needs to function properly without contributing to weight gain.

-When selecting diabetes-friendly foods, it’s essential to choose foods that are nutrient-dense.
+When selecting diabetes-friendly foods, it’s essential to choose nutrient-dense foods.
 Some examples of nutrient-dense foods include leafy greens, berries, cruciferous vegetables, fatty fish, and lean proteins.

 List of the Top 17 Diabetes-Friendly Foods